Code-Institute-Submissions/artontray-PROJECT4/README.md

 ## Browser Testing

-To ensure that the website was responsive across various screen sizes in both portrait and landscape mode, it was viewed on a range of devices including desktops, laptops, iPhone 8, iPhone XR, and iPads.
+To ensure that the website was responsive across various screen sizes in both portrait and landscape mode, it was viewed on a range of devices including desktops, laptops, iPhone 12 pro, iPhone XR, and iPads.
 The website performed as intended and its responsiveness was confirmed using Chrome developer tools on multiple devices.

 ### Responsiveness Test